-Technology will have to play a key role in healthcare evolution so that the industry can –
+Technology will have to play a key role in the future of healthcare so that this industry can –

 - Deliver continuous improvements